Mayoral elections in Manchester, New Hampshire, in the 19th century: 1894

-The 1894 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1894 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the election of Republican candidate William C. Clarke, who defeated Democratic candidate Charles C. Hayes, People's candidate Sumner F. Claflin, and Prohibition candidate John Gillis.

 1896

-The 1896 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1896 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of William C. Clarke, who defeated John Bickford, Sumner F. Claflin, and Charles C. Hayes.

 1898

-The 1898 Manchester, New Hampshire mayoral election was held to elect the mayor of Manchester, New Hampshire.
+The 1898 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of William C. Clarke to a third consecutive term.
 Clarke defeated Charles C. Hayes and Earle Payne.

+1900

+The 1900 Manchester, New Hampshire, mayoral election was held to elect the mayor of Manchester, New Hampshire.
+It saw the reelection of Republican incumbent William C. Clarke to a fourth consecutive term.
+Clarke defeated Democratic candidate James Sullivan.
+Clarke was the second mayor of the city to win election to a fourth term (after Frederick Smyth did so in 1863), and the first to win a fourth consecutive term.